-Amicus Brief on Harmful Changes to Title X Women’s Health Services
+Amicus Briefs on Harmful Changes to Title X Women’s Health Services

 The Department of Health and Human Services (HHS) issued a final rule that makes detrimental revisions to the federal Title X program, which funds free or low-cost reproductive health services for millions of women each year.
 HHS would impose onerous restrictions that will likely force the shutdown of key health clinics that rely on federal funding.
 We submitted an amicus brief to the U.S. District Court for the Northern District of California in support of the plaintiff’s motions for preliminary injunction.
 Plaintiffs argue that the final rule is arbitrary and capricious because HHS failed to accurately assess the rule’s health costs, compliance costs, and alleged benefits.
 Our brief provides the court with context on the legal and economic standards for regulatory impact analysis to detail how HHS’s assessment of the rule thoroughly flunks those standards.